freetonik/Quantum-Computing-For-Software-Engineers/book.md

 A classical logic gate can either change the bit or leave it unchanged.
 The result if always either `0` or `1`.
 But the result of applying a quantum gate is just a different state among virtually infinite number of possibilities.
 Say, the state of a qubit was `\alpha |0\rangle + \beta |1\rangle` before the gate, and became `\alpha\prime |0\rangle + \beta\prime |1\rangle` after the gate: slightly different complex numbers.
 This can already tell you how much more information and computation is packed into a quantum computer.

-Unlike many classical logic gates, quantum logic gates are reversible.
+Unlike many classical logic gates, all quantum logic gates are reversible.
 It means that no information is ever lost in the process of computation until the measurement (observation) is performed.
-Compare this to e.g. an `AND` gate: its output is a single bit from which it may be no way to reconstruct the inputs.
-However, it's still possible to perform classical computing using only reversible gates.
+Compare this to e.g. the classical `AND` gate: its output is a single bit from which there's no way to reconstruct the inputs.
+(However, it is still possible to perform classical computing by picking only reversible gates.)

 This reversibility requirement has practical consequences.
 If information somehow manages to escape the system during computation it means the state was observed (e.g. by the environment into which the information had escaped), and thus the fragile quantum system had experienced decoherence and the complex amplitudes are gone; no quantum computation can be done at this point, only classical bit manipulation.
 Thus, the quantum computer must be completely isolated from the rest of the universe.
 In practice, depending on the architecture, it may require physical isolation from electromagnetic radiation, from any particles (so, a vacuum is required) and from any energy (so, a near absolute zero temperature is required).

-Qubit can be modeled mathematically in different ways.
+A qubit can be modeled mathematically in different ways.
 One way is a Bloch sphere, named after the Swiss-American theoretical Felix Bloch.

 ![](images/bloch_sphere_wide.png)

-It's a sphere, like a planet, and there's a vector pointing from the center to the surface.
-It can point to any position on the surface, and each such possibility represents one state.
+It's a sphere, like a planet, and there's a vector pointing from its center to the surface.
+It can point to any position on the surface, and each such possibility represents a distinct state.
 When it points straight to the north pole it represents the state `0`, and when it points straight to the south pole it represents `1`.
 If the vector points to anywhere on the equator, exactly in between the `0` and `1`, then there an equal 50% probability of observing the state in either `0` or `1`.
 When observation is made, it is always either `0` or `1`, and you never see the vector pointing anywhere else.
 But before the observation, the vector can point anywhere, and applying quantum gates can change where the vector points to.

 Do not let the visual nature of Bloch spheres mislead you.
 A planet-like sphere does not mean the qubit is a spherical, or has any sort of meaningful orientation in space, or a direction.
 The Bloch sphere is as abstract as it gets, and is just a way to visualize numbers.